 - Federal tax on net profit is at an effective rate of 7.83%.

 - There are no capital taxes at the federal level.
-Capital tax varies between 0.01% and 0.5% depending on the Swiss canton that the company is registered in.
+Capital tax varies between 0% and 0.2% depending on the Swiss canton that the company is registered in.
 In Geneva, the capital, the tax rate is 0.0012%.
 However, in circumstances where there are ‘substantial’ profits, no capital tax will be due.

 Swiss Withholding Tax